kilaterlee/tmux-configure/README.md

 ***
 ## Select tmux theme
 You can select the theme in the tmux.conf.
-For example, fi you would like the green theme, open the green theme:
+For example, if you would like the green theme, open the green theme:
 ```
-ource-file "${HOME}/./powerline/double/blue.tmuxtheme"
+#source-file "${HOME}/./powerline/double/blue.tmuxtheme"
 #source-file "${HOME}/./powerline/double/cyan.tmuxtheme"
 source-file "${HOME}/./powerline/double/green.tmuxtheme"
 #source-file "${HOME}/./powerline/double/red.tmuxtheme"